 Here are some more Christmas tree ideas that will boost the quality of your tree decorating.

-In our opinions, you should always add the ribbons to the tree first.
-They are the easiest to move around.
-And most large ornaments are breakable.
+Plus, most large ornaments are breakable.
 You don’t want to knock off a heavy glass ornament while you are placing the bows and ribbons.
+Whoops!

 The day after Halloween is when all the Christmas decorations begin to appear in retail stores and Christmas music starts playing on the radio.
 You can begin decorating whenever it makes you happy.